Saving money guide

-How to save on a low income
+How to save money on a low income (payday-first plan)

 If you have never really saved before, the core idea is simple: keep some money for yourself before day-to-day life spends it all.
 On a small wage that can feel unfair or impossible.
 This article says it in plain English: move a little on pay day, why “I will save what is left” usually leaves you with zero, and how small steady amounts add up without shame or perfect math.